-entering into this Release, knowingly, freely and voluntarily in exchange for good and valuable consideration to which Executive would not be entitled in the absence of executing and not revoking this Release.
+4. Consultation/Voluntary Agreement.
+Executive acknowledges that the Company has advised Executive to consult with an attorney prior to executing this Release.
+Executive has carefully read and fully understands all of the provisions of this Release.
+Executive is entering into this Release, knowingly, freely and voluntarily in exchange for good and valuable consideration to which Executive would not be entitled in the absence of executing and not revoking this Release.

 5. Review and Revocation Period.
-Executive has been given twenty-one (21) calendar days to consider the terms of this Release, although Executive may s ign it at any time soc oner.
-Executive has seven (7) calendar days after the date on which Executive executes this Release for purposes of the ADEA Release to rev voke Executive's consent to the ADEA Release.
+Executive has been given twenty-one (21) calendar days to consider the terms of this Release, although Executive may sign it at any time sooner.
+Executive has seven (7) calendar days after the date on which Executive executes this Release for purposes of the ADEA Release to revoke Executive's consent to the ADEA Release.
 Such revocation must be in writing and must be e-mailed to , at @wyndham.com.
-Notice of such revocation of the ADEA Release must be received within the seven (7) calend ar days referenced abo ove.
-In the event of such revocation of the ADEA Release by Executive, with the exception of the ADEA Release (which shall become null and d void), this Release shall otherwise remain fully effective.
-Provided that Executive does not revoke his execution of the e ADEA Release with in such seven (7) day revocation period, the "ADEA Release Effective Date" shall occur on the eighth (8th) calendar d av after the date on v which Executive signs the signature page of this Release reflecting his assent to the ADEA
+Notice of such revocation of the ADEA Release (which shall become null and void), this Release shall otherwise remain fully effective.
+Provided that Executive does not revoke her execution of the ADEA Release within such seven (7) day revocation period, the "ADEA Release Effective Date" shall occur on the eighth (8 th) calendar day after the date on which Executive signs the signature page of this Release within the permissible period, Executive shall have no right to the payments and benefits set forth in the Agreement.